NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Dependency-Resolution.md

 When multiple packages have the same dependency, then the same package ID can appear in the graph multiple times, potentially with different version constraints.
 However, only one version of a given package can be used in a project, so NuGet must choose which version will be used.

-The exact process differs between NuGet 2.(using `packages.config`) and NuGet 3.x (using `project.json`) as described in the sections below.
+The exact process differs between NuGet 2.x (using `packages.config`) and NuGet 3.x (using `project.json`) as described in the sections below.

 ## Dependency Resolution in NuGet 2.x